-The 2021 Planning & Progress Study from the financial services group Northwestern Mutual examines Americans’ behavior and expectations toward money including retirement savings and projected financial needs during retirement.
+The 2022 Planning & Progress Study from financial services group Northwestern Mutual examined Americans’ anticipated retirement ages as well as behaviors and expectations about money including savings and projected financial needs during retirement.

 Here are some key findings from the study: